Landscapes, Derbyshire in Digital – Robert Falconer

 The Peak District is just 2 miles from where Robert lives and has become a popular area for landscape pictures.
 Robert has also ventured further a-field to places including the Yorkshire Dales, Scotland, USA and Everest in Nepal.
 Robert still has a passion for photographing steam trains and as well as photographing them in UK he has also photographed them in USA, Cuba, South Africa and China.

-In 1986, while still at school, Robert joined Bolsover Camera Club, which was a great inspiration to his early work, having his first image accepted in the anual North East Midland Photographic Federation Exhibition in 1989.
+In 1986, while still at school, Robert joined Bolsover Camera Club, which was a great inspiration to his early work, having his first image accepted in the annual North East Midland Photographic Federation Exhibition in 1989.
 Robert was a member of the camera club for 25 years but since 2013 is now a member of Clay Cross Photographic Society.

 After leaving school Robert’s dream was to become a professional Photographer so he went on to study photography for 4 years, gaining a National Diploma in Sheffield and a Higher National Diploma in Blackpool.

-There have been many high points over the years from working for Colin Garratt, a renowned railway photographer, for a short period to launching his fist book called “The Peak District – A Winters Tale” and a second book called ‘Preserved Steam in Derbyshire’.
+There have been many high points over the years from working for Colin Garratt, a renowned railway photographer, for a short period to launching his first book called “The Peak District – A Winters Tale” and a second book called ‘Preserved Steam in Derbyshire’.

 Robert has won a number of competitions over the years including a £1000 prize and a hot-air-balloon ride.